d3/d3-sankey/README.md

 <a name="sankey_nodeSort" href="#sankey_nodeSort">#</a> <i>sankey</i>.<b>nodeSort</b>([<i>sort</i>]) [<>](https://github.com/d3/d3-sankey/blob/master/src/sankey.js#L86 "Source")

 If *sort* is specified, sets the node sort method to the specified function and returns this Sankey generator.
-If *sort* is not specified, returns the current node sort method.
+If *sort* is not specified, returns the current node sort method, or *undefined* if node sorting is disabled.
 The specified function is used to set the vertical order of nodes in any given column, being passed two *node*s, and must return a number, which if is less than 0 places the first node above the second, and if greater than 0 places the second node above the first.
+Specifying *undefined*, or any value that is not a function, will disable sorting and display nodes in the order specified in the source array.

 <a name="sankey_nodeWidth" href="#sankey_nodeWidth">#</a> <i>sankey</i>.<b>nodeWidth</b>([<i>width</i>]) [<>](https://github.com/d3/d3-sankey/blob/master/src/sankey.js#L90 "Source")